Skip to main content

 Open

 DOD partially concurred with this recommendation.
-DOD concurred that the Chairman of the Joint Chiefs of Staff should update the JPME guidance for enduring special areas of emphasis to define nuclear deterrence.
+In its initial written comments on the report, DOD concurred that the Chairman of the Joint Chiefs of Staff should update the Joint Professional Military Education (JPME) guidance for enduring special areas of emphasis to define nuclear deterrence.
 However, DOD did not concur with the aspect of this recommendation related to updating the JPME guidance for periodic special areas of emphasis, noting that periodic special areas of emphasis are subject to a 2-year time-frame restriction.
-We continue to believe that the recommendation to update the JPME guidance for periodic special areas of emphasis is valid, because this will allow JPME programs to more effectively develop curricula to meet requirements if additional nuclear deterrence-related periodic special areas of emphasis are identified in the future.
-We will monitor DOD's efforts to fully address this recommendation.
+In its February 2026 update, DOD concurred that improvements are needed in the current special areas of emphasis guidance to ensure that nuclear deterrence learning outcomes are included as part of a strategic deterrence education framework proposed by U.S. Strategic Command.
+The Department stated it plans to modify the special areas of emphasis process for periodic and enduring special areas of emphasis to ensure that all intermediate- and senior-level JPME programs incorporate the education framework for achieving deterrence outcomes into the curriculum for Academic Year 2027-2028.
+However, DOD modified its position and disagreed that a definition of nuclear deterrence is needed across professional military education institutions.
+We believe that the Department's plans to update the Joint Staff's special areas of emphasis guidance to ensure that nuclear deterrence learning outcomes are included as part of a strategic deterrence education framework is valid.
+We will continue to monitor DOD's efforts to fully address this recommendation.

 Department of Defense The Secretary of Defense should ensure that the Chairman of the Joint Chiefs of Staff updates the guidance on enduring and periodic special areas of emphasis to require all intermediate- and senior-level JPME programs to incorporate the definition of nuclear deterrence into relevant JPME curricula.
 (Recommendation 2)